KxSystems/docs-v1/docs/ml/toolkit/fresh.md

 - Helps to avoid the curse of dimensionality.
 - Reduces variance in the dataset to reduce overfitting.

+!!! note
+	Notebooks showing example implementations of this algorithm in machine learning applications can be found within the ML-Toolkit [here](https://github.com/kxsystems/ml-toolkit/fresh/notebooks)

 <i class="fa fa-github"></i>
 [KxSystems/ml-toolkit](https://github.com/kxsystems/ml-toolkit)

 ## Data formatting

 One of the key requirements of this library is that the data being passed to the feature extraction procedure contain a so called 'identifying' column which delimits the time series data into unique subsets from which features of this data can be extracted.
-This id column can be either inherent to the dataset or derived from the data for the specific use case through the application of a sliding window onto the table.
+This id column can be either inherent to the dataset or derived from the data for a specific use case through application of a sliding window onto the table.
 Null values should also be removed from the data and filled with non null values that are relevant to the column being filled.

 The data should also not contain text in the form of strings or symbols (other than in the id column) as these cannot be passed to the feature calculation functions.
 If a text based feature is thought to be important however, one hot encoding can be completed to convert the text to numerical values if deemed particularly relevant.

 Data-types which are supported by the feature extraction procedure are boolean, int, real, long, short and float.
-Other datatypes should not passed to the extraction procedure as feature creation will not be supported under such conditions.
+Other datatypes should not be passed to the extraction procedure as feature creation will not be supported under such conditions.

-Functions to complete the formatting above including the tailored filling of nulls and the application of a 'rolling window'  are supplied within the [Utilities section](utils.md) of the toolkit.
+Functions to complete the formatting above including the tailored filling of nulls and one-hot encoding are supplied within the [Utilities section](utils.md) of the toolkit.

 ## Calculated Features